paulinegilg/caradoc/docs/en/legal.md

 ## Hosting

-This site is hosted by [OVH](https://ovh.com/), 2 rue Kellermann, 59100 Roubaix, France.
+This site is hosted by Netlify Inc., 512 2nd Street, Suite 200 San Francisco, CA 94107.

 ## Creation and publishing